Step 5. Run Partitioning Scripts

-To improve Veeam ONE database performance, you can use table and index partitioning.
+To improve Veeam ONE database performance, create partitioned tables and indexes.

 To create partitioned tables and indexes:

-- Download an archive with script files from here.
+- Download an archive with script files from this KB.

 - Open the files for edit and perform the following changes: